Fasting has become a popular topic in the health and fitness industry. When you Google the word fast, the top results are about intermittent fasting.

-Biblical fasting is an important part of every believer’s life and should be practiced more than just once a year.
+Biblical fasting is an integral part of every believer’s life and should be practiced more than just once a year.

-The type and length of your fast is completely up to you.
+The type and length of your fast are completely up to you.

 Whether you do a biblical fast, modern fast, or a combination of the two all that matters is that you are doing it for the right reasons and with a pure heart.